daniel-munro/ratgtex-pipeline/README.md

 A file listing the rat IDs for the dataset, one per line.
 This list determines which samples are included in the processing.

-### Quality Control

-Note that this pipeline currently does not include QC steps like filtering bad samples and correcting sample ID mixups.
-Instead, if QC has been performed previously e.g. in the dataset's original study, that information is reflected in `fastq_map.txt` as omitted or corrected rat IDs.

 ## Running

 Create or edit config.yaml in this directory.
 Unlike the Snakemake config file, which specifies how jobs are run, this one contains parameters for the tissue/dataset such as read length and directory where FASTQ files can be found.

-If everything is set up correctly, you can do a dry run, e.g.:

-`snakemake --profile slurm -j8 Eye/Eye.aFC.txt -n`

-and if the steps seem to be what you expect, run it without the `-n` tag.

 You may want to run a subset of the heavy raw data processing steps first, then move on once those are done.
-E.g. add the first 10 BAM files to the first rule in `Snakefile` and generate them:
+E.g. add the first 10 BAM files to the first rule (called 'all') in `Snakefile` and generate them:

-`snakemake --profile slurm -j8`
+`snakemake --profile slurm -j10`

+Use the `-n` dry run tag to make sure things seem to be set up correctly before running.

+### QC

+The way to use the QC steps such as sample mixup testing is to generate the QC outputs, which will generate the BAM files as dependencies.
+Examine the outputs to identify samples that need to be relabeled (e.g. if two labels get swapped) or removed.

+- To relabel a sample, edit the ID in the 2nd column of `fastq_map.txt` for all of its FASTQ files so that its BAM file gets labeled correctly.
+You'll then need to regenerate the BAM file since it will now use the correct VCF individual as input to STAR.
+- To remove a sample, remove its ID from `rat_ids.txt` and delete its BAM and any other generated files.

+After these corrections, continue with the pipeline.

 ## Help